 This specialization will prepare students academically to become Marriage and Family Therapists/Licensed Professional Clinical Counselors.
 The goals of the program is on clinical evaluation, treatment, law and ethics, human diversity and research competence when treating clients in emotional distress in a variety of treatment settings.
 This three-year program includes: foundational courses in Year 1, clinical courses in Year 2, and 250 hours (face-to-face) of clinical fieldwork experience in Year 3.

 The ¡Enlaces!
-Certificate familiarizes students with the diversity of cultures in the Spanish-speaking community, the unique issues that these cultures bring to the counseling setting.
+Certificate familiarizes students with the diversity of cultures in the Spanish-speaking community and the unique issues that these cultures bring to the counseling setting.
 Professional terminology and theory in Spanish, and the Spanish-language psychological literature, are emphasized, in addition to practicum experience working with Spanish-speaking clients.
 This certificate program is a unique focus of the Mount St. Mary's College Master's in Counseling degree (MFT Specialization required.)